-How Many Volts Does A South American Eel Produce?
+How Many Volts Does an Electric Eel Have?

-Among the electric fishes, the South American eel is unique in its ability to generate electric discharges large enough to potentially hurt.
+Among the electric fishes, the South American, electric eel is unique in its ability to generate electric discharges large enough to potentially hurt.
 Quick pulses shock its prey into muscle spasms, momentarily rendering the smaller fish defenseless for the electric eel.

-How many volts does a South American Eel produce?
+How Many Volts Does an Electric Eel Have?
 South American eels, better known as electric eels, can produce upwards of 600 V when hunting.
 They can also produce lower voltages (less than 1 V) for navigation and communication.

 If the first shock doesn’t wear out its prey, South American eels can twist around and trap its prey and release a volley of electric charges.